 Chateau Clement Pichon History, Overview

-The history of what we know of as Chateau Clement Pichon makes it one of the older estates in Bordeaux as it dates all the way back to the 1300’s.
+The history of what we know of as Chateau Clement Pichon makes it one of the older estates in Bordeaux as it dates all the way back to the 1300s.
 At the time, it was known as La Motte Caupene.
-Over the centuries, the estate has been owned by a myriad of families including the Alesme family, who attached their name to Marquis d’Alesme in Margaux and the Pichon family.
+Over the centuries, the estate has been owned by a myriad of families including the Alesme family, who attached their name to Marquis dAlesme in Margaux and the Pichon family.

 Chateau Clement Pichon is owned by the Fayat family that also count among their holdings, Chateau La Dominique in St. Emilion as well as another estate in the Right Bank, Chateau Fayat in Pomerol.
 At the time of the purchase by the Fayat family in 1976, the estate was known as Chateau de Parempuyre.
 Chateau de Parempuyre was named after its location, a small, suburb in Bordeaux.

-A lawsuit was filed by the owner of Chateau Pichon Lalande, due to the potential confusion in the marketplace as both wines would be similar in name and were from the Medoc.
+A lawsuit was filed by the owner of Chateau Pichon Lalande, due to the potential confusion in the marketplace as both wines would be similar in name and they were both from the Medoc.
 An agreement was reached and the property took on the new name of Chateau Clement Fayat.

 The chateau, created in 1881, was designed by the same architect that built Chateau Lanessan.
-The showy, almost Gothic looking chateau only dates back to 1881 because the previous building was completely destroyed by a fire.
-Interestingly, 100 years after the chateau was built, in 1981, the estate purchased by the Fayat family.
+The showy, almost Gothic-looking chateau only dates back to 1881 because the previous building was completely destroyed by a fire.
+Interestingly, 100 years after the chateau was built, in 1981, the estate was purchased by the Fayat family.

 Chateau Clement Pichon Vineyard, Terroir, Grapes, Winemaking

-The 25 hectare Left Bank vineyard of Chateau Clement Pichon is planted to 62% Merlot, 33% Cabernet Sauvignon and 5% Cabernet Franc.
-This shows a marked increase in the amount of Merlot planted in the vineyard and a decrease in the Cabernet Sauvignon and Cabernet Franc.
+The 40 hectare Left Bank vineyard of Chateau Clement Pichon is planted to 85% Merlot, 9% Cabernet Sauvignon and 6% Cabernet Franc.
+This shows a marked increase in the amount of Merlot planted in the vineyard and a decrease in both the Cabernet Sauvignon and Cabernet Franc.
 The vines are close to 30 years of age.

 Chateau Clement Pichon makes a second wine, La Motte de Clement Pichon.
-Chateau Clement Pichon produces close to 12,000 cases of Bordeaux wine per year.
+Chateau Clement Pichon produces close to 15,000 cases of Bordeaux wine per year.

 Chateau Clement Pichon is best served at 15 degrees Celsius, 60 degrees Fahrenheit.
 The cool, almost cellar temperature gives the wine more freshness and lift.
-The wine of Chateau Clement Pichon is best served with all types of classic meat dishes, veal, pork, beef, lamb, duck, game, roast chicken, roasted, braised and grilled dishes.
+The wine of Chateau Clement Pichon is best served with all types of classic meat dishes, veal, pork, beef, lamb, duck, game, roast chicken, roasted, braised, and grilled dishes.